OpenMS/pyopenms-docs/docs/source/memory_management.rst

-Memory management
+Memory Management
 ==================

-On order to save memory, we can avoid loading the whole file into memory and use the OnDiscMSExperiment for reading data.
+On order to save memory, we can avoid loading the whole file into memory and use the :py:class:`~.OnDiscMSExperiment` for reading data.

 .. code-block:: python
   :linenos: